-One of the most common questions I get asked is about the financial cost of homeschooling.
+One of the most common questions I get asked is, "How much does homeschooling cost?".
 Either it’s from families who are looking into homeschooling and overwhelmed by the price tags they see everywhere or it is from nay-sayers who say that homeschooling is only for the very wealthy.

 Being in the homeschool community, I know that this is a hard question to answer.
 No two homeschooling families look the same, and neither do their income levels!
 The United States Census Bureau (USCB) did four surveys in 2021 about income levels for homeschooling families (see table below).
 57.3% of homeschooling families make less than $50,000 per year.
 Does that surprise you?

 Can you homeschool on a small income?
 Yes!
 Can you also homeschool on a large income?
 Of course.
 That’s why you’ll see the dissonance on what families choose to spend on their supplies and curriculum.
 So much is dependent upon what you choose to use and what your income level allows.

 Did you know that there is free curriculum out there?
 We use one called Ambleside Online.
 The curriculum plans and book lists are free, you’ll just need to purchase the books in order to teach the curriculum.

 But many of these books can be found online for free or at your local library, and I’ll use the same books for all three of my children.
 (And, at the end I can resell them!)
 Obviously what I’m spending on curriculum then will look very different from a family who is using a consumable curriculum (ie: workbook style) that they need to repurchase for each child, every year.

 How I Keep Homeschooling Costs Low